How to Talk to Your Kids About Bark

 Bark provides families with opportunities to have difficult conversations around what they’re experiencing online.
 Whether it’s a classmate threatening to bring a gun to school, a friend engaging in self-harm, or witnessing cyberbullying on Instagram, kids need to know how to rise to the occasion.
 These conversations can be challenging, but they’re worth it.
 When families team up to foster responsible digital citizenship, they’re setting themselves up for success in the digital age.
 They can even collaborate on making a technology contract so that everyone can agree on what works best for them.
 Inviting this kind of openness brings them closer together, as well.

-Parents entrust their kids with will powerful tools — tools that will allow them to engage with communities across the world.
+Parents entrust their kids with powerful tools — tools that will allow them to engage with communities across the world.
 Bark ensures that kids are better protected while they use them.
 By monitoring texts, emails, YouTube, and 24+ social media platforms, Bark allows families to work together against digital dangers.
 Sign up today for a free one-week trial!